 With all this sightseeing, make sure to save time to sample some of the delicious dishes Bobbio is famous for, such as the maccheroni bobbiesi, long fresh pasta with a beef stew or mushroom sauce (the recipe dates back to the Middle Ages, when the dough was wrapped around a knitting needle) and gnocco fritto, fried bread dough served with cured meats or cheese.
 Snails are another typical local delicacy and there is even a festival dedicated to them in December – not really my cup of tea, unless I wash them down with some nice local wine.
 According to tradition, the monks that arrived with Columbanus were the ones who started to grow grapes after cultivation was abandoned during the dark times of the Middle Ages, and nowadays the wines produced in this area are all of excellent quality (try Gutturnio, Bonarda and Ortrugo).

 Bobbio turned out to be a great choice, I had an amazing time and I’m already planning to go back there soon to continue the exploration of the area.
-I’m amazed by all the beauty I have at my doorsteps and look forward to finding new places to visit… stay tuned!
+I’m amazed by the beautiful places I have at my doorsteps and look forward to finding new places to visit… stay tuned!

-- I spent only a few hours in Bobbio but this town makes for a perfect weekend gateway, with plenty of things to do not only in town but also in its outskirts.
-For example, you can take the opportunity to visit also Fortunago and Zavattarello, listed among Italy’s most beautiful villages, or you can reach the Penice Pass for some hiking up to the old sanctuary that stands at the top of mount Penice (1,460 mt.).
+I spent only a few hours in Bobbio but this place makes for a perfect weekend gateway, with plenty of things to do not only in town but also in its outskirts.
+An example?
+You can relax at the thermal springs located only 2 km away from the town centre, or you can reach the Penice Pass for some hiking up to the old sanctuary that stands at the top of mount Penice (1,460 mt.).

 If you visit Bobbio in the summer months, don’t forget to bring your swimsuit.
 The waters of the Trebbia river are still rather pristine and you could take a break from sightseeing and go for a dip.